isabella232/katacoda-scenarios/managing-docker/step02-elasticsearch.md

 ### Check the health / readiness of Elasticsearch

 In the run command that you just ran, there is a health check defined.
 This connects to the cluster health API of Elasticsearch.
 In the output of the following command you will see the test result.
 Wait until it returns a healthy response before deploying Kibana.
-You may have to run this command several times as it takes a minute or two to download Elasticsearch and then it takes another minute for the process to get to the ready state the first time.
+It may take a minute or two to download Elasticsearch and then it takes another minute for the process to get to the ready state the first time.

+The script you will run calls this command in a loop until the `docker inspect` command returns a `healthy` state:

-`docker inspect elasticsearch | grep -A8 Health`{{execute HOST1}}
+`docker inspect elasticsearch | jq -r ".[].State.Health.Status`

+`/root/course/healthstate.sh elasticsearch`{{execute HOST1}}